Surviving A Suicide In Your FamilyAugust 10, 2018

 How did we survive?

 Fathers are not mothers.
 Grandfathers are not grandmothers.
-Women are ‘mother earth.’
+Men cannot be ‘Mother Earth.’
 So I would constantly remind him…

 “Did you called the boys today?”